 - b.
 If a debugging session might run in a region that is different from the one where DTCN or CADP was used to save the debugging profile, use the PLTPI program EQAOCPLT with the CICS start up parameter INITPARM=(EQAOCPLT='NWP'). - c.
 If you are using DTCN, ensure that the region shares the debug profile repository.
-See "Sharing DTCN debug profile repository among CICS systems" on page 102 for more information about defining the region that owns the debug profile repository.
+See "Sharing DTCN debug profile repository among CICS systems" on page 100 for more information about defining the region that owns the debug profile repository.
 The most common multi-region debugging scenario is where the debug profile repository is shared and DTCN runs in the TOR while the application to be debugged is transaction routed to an AOR.

 One of two methods must be used in this case to start the debugger's new program support in the AOR.
-Either use EQAOCPLT to enable this support when the region starts (see step "9" on page 100 for information about EQAOCPLT), or use the z/OS Debugger DTCP transaction to start or stop this support as needed.
+Either use EQAOCPLT to enable this support when the region starts (see step "9" on page 98 for information about EQAOCPLT), or use the z/OS Debugger DTCP transaction to start or stop this support as needed.
 In the AOR, enter DTCPO on a clear CICS screen to activate this support and enter DTCPF to deactivate it.
 You can activate and deactivate this support multiple times.

 - d.
 If you are using CADP for debugging profiles, set the startup parameter DEBUGTOOL=YES for any region where a z/OS Debugger session might start.
 This parameter activates the z/OS Debugger new program support. - 6.
 If users need to debug Enterprise PL/I for z/OS, Version 3 Release 4 (or later), applications under CICS: - a.
-Install the following corequisite: - If you are running z/OS Version 1 Release 6, you need to apply the PTF for Language Environment APAR PK03093. - If you are compiling with Enterprise PL/I for z/OS, Version 3 Release 4, apply the PTF for APAR PK03264.
+Install the following corequisite: - If you are compiling with Enterprise PL/I for z/OS, Version 3 Release 4, apply the PTF for APAR PK03264.